 You have been scheming and waiting, perhaps doing other projects around the house that are more important first.
-Now it’s time to focus on your master bathroom.
+Now it’s time to focus on remodeling a master bathroom.

 This is a one-time remodel project, and you want to get it right the first time.
-We’ve worked with many homeowners who are remodeling a master bathroom, and in this 3-part blog series we’d like to share 12 tips with you.
+We’ve partnered with many homeowners on remodeling a master bathroom, and in this 3-part blog series we’d like to share 12 best bath remodel tips with you.

 So what are the characteristics that homeowners find most satisfying in their master bath remodels (i.e. what people love about their new bathrooms)?